ten7/handbook.ten7.com/_pages/05_howwedothings.md

 You'll also likely have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting), depending on which projects you're working on.

+Wednesdays are meeting-free, focus days.
+We try to keep Fridays as clear as possible, too.

 ## Money Things

 ### Getting Paid